 Cooking Tip: If all the snack mix isn't likely to be eaten on the day you make it, we recommend using the golden raisins.
 The moisture of the dried apricots may cause the cereal to lose its crispness over time.
 Be sure the almonds are completely cooled when you add them to the mix; otherwise, they will make it soggy.

-Tip: Almond Snack Mix can be stored at room temperature in an air-tight container for 3 to 4 weeks.
+Tip: Almond Snack Mix can be stored at room temperature in an airtight container for three to four weeks.

 Heart-Healthy Recipes Cookbook